mongodb/docs/source/reference/glossary.rst

          ":doc:`/core/replication`."

    Replication
-     A database architecture where the data corpus is duplicated on a number of machines to provide redundancy and load distribution.
-See also :term:`sharding` and :term:`Replica set`.
+     A database architecture that replicates the data corpus on a number of machines to provide redundancy and load distribution.

-      .. seealso:: :term:`replica set`, ":doc:`/replication`." and
+      .. seealso:: :term:`replica set`, :term:`sharding`,
-         ":doc:`/core/replication`."
+         ":doc:`/replication`." and ":doc:`/core/replication`."

    Shard
       A for a :term:`mongod` instance that only stores a portion of